gadicc/meteor-hmr/docs/Handling_Updates.md

 This is usually more useful with a `dispose()` handler, as per the CSS example in the webpack doc.
 This is not supported yet but will be soon.

+You should only do this with a module *that has no exports*, otherwise you'll break the chain.
+If your module has imports, you should try accept the change in the parent module (the module that imports it) - that module should either self-accept or know how to accept the changed dependency, as explained below.

 **Accept dependency changes**:

 style.js: